sotoseattle/sotoseattle.github.io/source/_posts/2014-10-24-Binary-Tree-Meta.md

 phil.left, phil.right = craig, eddie
 ```

-We are only interested in traversing the tree and outputting to stdout the names of each node.
+For this exercsie we are only interested in traversing the tree and outputting to stdout the names of each node.
 There are three different ways to perform this traversal in a depth-first fashion: pre-order, in-order and post-order.
-You can read more about them in this [Wikipedia page](http://en.wikipedia.org/wiki/Tree_traversal).
+You can read the details about each one in this [Wikipedia page](http://en.wikipedia.org/wiki/Tree_traversal).

-A common sense way to implement it is the following:
+After a bit of reflection and sandboxing, a good and common-sense way to implement becomes clear:

 ```ruby
 def traverse_pre_order